rust-lang/book/second-edition/nostarch/chapter16.md

 the values it uses

 What about the code in Listing 16-4 where the main thread called `drop`?
-If we add `move` to the closure, we've moved `v` into the closure's environment, and we can no longer call `drop` on it.
+If we add `move` to the closure, we’ve moved `v` into the closure’s environment, and we can no longer call `drop` on it.
 We get this compiler error instead:

 ```